miharothl/reactnd/project2-would-you-rather/README.md

 1) `_getUsers()` Method

-*Description*: Get all of the existing users from the database.
+*Description*: Get all of the existing userReducers from the database.
 *Return Value*: Object where the key is the user’s id and the value is the user object.

 2) `_getQuestions()` Method

-*Description*: Get all of the existing questions from the database.
+*Description*: Get all of the existing questionReducers from the database.
 *Return Value*: Object where the key is the question’s id and the value is the question object.

 3) `_saveQuestion(question)` Method